Understanding Youth Vaping

 Scenario: Your child says, “it can’t be that bad because everyone is doing it.”

-The Real Cost, FDAKnow The Real Cost of Vaping – US Department of Health and Human Services
+- The Real Facts, USDHHS Know The Real Cost of Vaping – US Department of Health and Human Services